damontallen/IPython-quick-ref-sheets/Helpful_projects/Quick_start/README.md

 The easiest way to find out why something doesn't work is to run the command from the terminal and read the error messages to determine what packages are missing and/or what commands have errors in them.

+###Final Note on Executing Scripts and Programs

+In order to be able to run a script by clicking on it you will need to enable nautilus within dconfg-editor.
+The followinf instructions were written by Basharat Sial [here](http://askubuntu.com/questions/138908/how-to-execute-a-script-just-by-double-clicking-like-exe-files-in-windows).

+	Hit Alt+F2, type dconf-editor and hit Enter.
+	In dconfg-editor goto: org ➤ gnome ➤ nautilus ➤ preferences Click on executable-text-activation and from drop down menu select:
+	launch: to launch scripts as programs.
+	OR
+	ask: to ask what to do via a dialog.
+	Close dconf-editor.
+Thats it!